-&lt;sup>14 We keep matters simple by assuming that workers and employers have the same information, so workers too are uncertain about how well they will perform.
+14We keep matters simple by assuming that workers and employers have the same information, so workers too are uncertain about how well they will perform.
 We continue to assume that worker abilities are exogenous.
-Thus we are neglecting here the important issue of how changing the quality of information available to employers about worker abilities affects the incentives that workers have to acquire skills.
-We further discuss this issue briefly in Sec.
-VI.
+Thus, we are neglecting here the important issue of how changing the quality of information available to employers about worker abilities affects the incentives that workers have to acquire skills.
+We further discuss this issue briefly in the Conclusion.